 Like it or not, you’re going to leave a legacy.
 But, as Knopp’s story illustrates, that legacy doesn’t have to be just an inheritance left to loved ones.
 Think of it as a combination of the way you’ve lived your life and the impact it has had on those around you.
 Leaving a legacy beyond financial contributions can be an act of love.

-Even if your legacy won’t seem as significant as Knopp’s trip across the U.S., even small gestures can have a bit impact.
+Even if your legacy won’t seem as significant as Knopp’s trip across the U.S., even small gestures can have an impact on future generations.
 Here are some ideas to think about no matter your stage in life.

 Define your legacy